opendata-swiss/ogd-handbook-site/content/pages/references.en.md

 ## Project results

-A growing number of documents have been released as part of the OGD Switzerland project, corresponding to the work areas of the implementation of the OGD Strategy.
-View the available documents in the library:
+A growing number of documents have been released as part of the Open Government Data (OGD) Switzerland project, corresponding to the work areas of the implementation of the national OGD Strategy.
+These are primary sources for the OGD Handbook, and you can view the available documents in the library:

 <a class="btn btn-default" href="/en/category/library">Visit the Library</a>

-## Further sources
+### Further background

 The [Swiss OGD strategy](http://www.egovernment.ch/umsetzung/00881/00883/index.html?lang=en) and supporting studies provide additional background: